-- 16. Any disclosure by an office holder of payments, remuneration and expenses should be of assistance to those who have a financial interest in the level of payments from an insolvent estate in understanding what was done, why it was done, and how much it costs. - 17.
-Irrespective of the basis or bases of remuneration approved, reports to creditors and interested parties should include a narrative update in respect of the office holder's activity during the period being reported upon, using consistent divisions for each part of the work reported upon, as far as possible. - 18.
-When reporting the amount of remuneration charged or expenses incurred during a period, the office holder should use a consistent format throughout the life of the case and provide figures for both the period being reported upon and on a cumulative basis. - 19.
-Requests for additional information about payments to an office holder or their associates, or about expenses incurred by an office holder, should be treated by an office holder in a fair and reasonable way.
-The provision of additional information should be proportionate to the circumstances of the case.
+- 14. The officer holder should ensure that any disclosure of payments, remuneration and expenses is of assistance to those who have a financial interest in the level of payments from an insolvent estate in understanding what was done, why it was done, and how much it costs. - 15.
+Irrespective of the basis or bases of remuneration approved, reports to creditors and interested parties should include a narrative update on the matters referred to in paragraphs 8-10, in respect of the period under review. - 16.
+When reporting upon the amount of remuneration charged or expenses incurred during a period, the office holder should use a consistent format throughout the life of the case and provide figures for both the period under review and on a cumulative basis.